iptoux/dyMotd/readme.md

 ## License

-This script is an copy/rewrite of the original by mewbies.com, please take a look at the changelog (end of this site), to learn more about the change and improvements.
+This script is an copy/rewrite of the original by [mewbies.com][], please take a look at the changelog (end of this site), to learn more about the change and improvements.

-## Preparations
+I have take this script under the GNU.
+For more info abou the GNU license read `LICENSE` in root of the repository.

-Make sure you have installed an linux system based on Debian >= 5
+## Install

-## Prerequisites
+For a full guide to install this script, go to the wiki on [github.com][].